tb0yd/civplicity/README.md

 Stage 2: UN is established, probably by a Diplomat.
 Culturers are eager to get on board.
 Legendary cities start appearing, and Conquerors and Space Racers fight over for them.
 Dominators and Culturers fight for the seas.

 Stage 3: Someone, probably a Conqueror, Diplomat, or Culturer, has nukes.
 Conquerors go after the weak first, and Culturers go after the strong first.
-Diplomats are faithful to UN members who vote for them.
+Diplomats are as aggressive as possible without declaring war on UN members.
 Dominators are opportunists and often break treaties.
-Space Racers don't have nukes, so they stay out of it and defend their cities.
+Space Racers never get nukes, so they just defend their cities.
 Diplomats try and ally with Dominators, Space Racers and weak civs to rush a UN vote.